 Atopic Dermatitis (Inhalant Allergies) in Dogs

-The primary symptom of atopy is itching (pruritus), particularly of the feet, face, ears, armpits, abdomen, and inner surfaces of the legs.
-As the condition intensifies, the skin becomes more inflamed and scratching may lead to skin damage and hair loss.
-Secondary bacterial and fungal ear and skin infections are also common in dogs with atopic dermatitis.
+• The primary symptom of atopy is itching (pruritus), particularly of the feet, face, ears, armpits, abdomen, and inner surfaces of the legs

 Atopic dermatitis is very common in dogs, with 3-27% of dogs affected.
 Atopy is not life-threatening, but the symptoms of allergies continue to worsen without appropriate treatment, impacting quality of life for the dog and humans in the household.